IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks-for-hypershift.md

 # Run the Playbooks
 ## Prerequisites
 * Running OCP Cluster ( Management Cluster )
-* KVM host with root user access
+* KVM host with root user access or user with sudo privileges

 ### Network Prerequisites
 * DNS entry to resolve api.${cluster}.${domain} , api-int.${cluster}.${domain} , *apps.${cluster}.${domain} to a load balancer deployed to redirect incoming traffic to the ingresses pod  ( Bastion ).